CSYE6225-NetworkStructures/webapp/README.md

   - `405 Method Not Allowed`: Unsupported HTTP method.
   - `400 Bad Request`: Request contains a payload.

+## Unit Tests
+The project includes unit tests located in the `__tests__` directory.
+These tests ensure the functionality and reliability of critical API features, including the health check endpoint.

+## Scripts
+A `scripts` folder contains a shell script (`script.sh`).
+This script is designed to automate setup tasks on a Linux cloud machine.
+It can:
+- Set up the SQL database.
+- Unzip and prepare the application code.

 ## .env File Structure
 Create a `.env` file in the root directory and add the following variables: